yazidrahimi7/dbsystem/README.md

 This is a portfolio project also an alternate version of iSMS 1.0 where I created a database implemented with what I learned from my studies.

-Some of the features are using those methods:
+Some of the features are using those methods: <br>
 Function:

 1. Discount - to calculate price discount from User ID entered.